ProteinsWebTeam/interpro-docs/docs/protein_viewer.rst

 bar) and member database signatures matches to the protein or structure being looked at, represented by the grey bar at the top of the viewer, categorised by :ref:`entry_types`.

+..
 The purple/grey bar below the amino acids indicates the predicted hydrophobicity of the sequence residues.
-When zoomed in at the residue level and hovering, a tooltip shows hydrophobicity score, using the `Wimley–White whole residue hydropathy scale <https://en.wikipedia.org/wiki/Hydrophobicity_scales>`_
+..
+When zoomed in at the residue level and hovering, a tooltip shows hydrophobicity score, using the
+.. `Wimley–White whole residue hydropathy scale <https://en.wikipedia.org/wiki/Hydrophobicity_scales>`_
-(the more positive the value, the more hydrophobic is the amino acid).
+.. (the more positive the value, the more hydrophobic is the amino acid).
-The colour scale varies from -3 (coloured as bright blue) for hydrophilic residues and 3 (coloured as bright yellow) for hydrophobic ones.
+..
+The colour scale varies from -3 (coloured as bright blue) for hydrophilic residues and 3 (coloured as
+.. bright yellow) for hydrophobic ones.

+The AlphaFold confidence track is displayed in the protein sequence viewer in the :ref:`protein page <protein_page>` and in the :ref:`AlphaFold subpage <alphafold1>` when a predicted structure is available.

 .. protein used: https://www.ebi.ac.uk/interpro/protein/UniProt/A0R5X8/